frederic-perez/AmE-dictionary/data/dictionary.md

 __aboveboard__
 __abracadabra__ _n_
 __abrade__ _v_
+__abrasive__ _adj_ /uh-BRAY-siv/ _Customer service requires being able to satisfy the polite subscribers but also the abrasive ones who argue with the terms of agreement._
 __abreast__ _adv_ :seven: Side by side and facing the same way. _The path was wide enough for two people to walk abreast._ _Syn_ in a row, side by side, alongside :es: de frente, a la par, en la fila, uno al lado de otro _They rode three abreast back through the city to the palace._
 __abridge__ _v_ Reduce in scope while retaining essential elements. _Syn_ abbreviate, shorten, contract, reduce, cut
 __abrogation__ _n_ :two::hammer: